CumulusNetworks/docs/content/cumulus-netq-43/NetQ-Overview/NetQ-User-Interface-Overview/Focus-Your-Montoring-Using-Workbenches.md

 ## Default Workbenches

-The default workbench contains Device Inventory, Switch Inventory, Events, and Network Health cards, giving you a high-level view of how your network is operating.
+The default workbench contains Device Inventory, Switch Inventory, Events, and Validation Summary cards, giving you a high-level view of how your network is operating.

-{{<figure src="/images/netq/access-ui-cumulus-wb-400.png" alt="default netq workbench" width="700">}}
+{{<figure src="/images/netq/default-workbench.png" alt="default netq workbench" width="700">}}

 On initial login, the NetQ Workbench opens.
 On subsequent logins, the last workbench you used opens.